tetherto/lib-wallet/example/web/README.md

-# 🐚  Seashell on Web
+# 🤖 AI Demo App

-An example cli wallet used to demo the wallet lib.
+An example local ai app powered by OLLAMA, Whispr and WSDK Use your voice to control wallet!

 ⚠️ THIS IS A TEST WALLET ONLY.
 DON'T RISK REAL FUNDS ⚠️